bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:25 AM CT, March 14</p>
+<p class="updated_time"> Latest data: 10:43 AM CT, March 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 49°, which is 3° *colder* than yesterday.
-Tomorrow is expected to be 11° **warmer** than today.
+Today's high is 48°, which is 4° *colder* than yesterday.
+Tomorrow is expected to be 12° **warmer** than today.

 Currently:

-- 39°
+- 38°
-- Mostly Cloudy
+- Partly Cloudy
-- 68% humidity
+- 69% humidity
-- 8 mph wind
+- 10 mph wind
-- 77% cloud cover
+- 59% cloud cover
 - 30 AQI 🟩
 - 0.91 inches of rain and 0.41 inches of snow expected in the next 48 hours